Rugby league in Papua New Guinea: Popularity

 Rugby league is the most popular sport in Papua New Guinea and is commonly referred to as the national sport.
 In a nation where communities are far apart and many people live at a minimal subsistence level, rugby league is the lifeblood of the country and is considered a matter of life and death.

 During the 2000 Rugby League World Cup an estimated audience of 2 million watched the Kumuls lose to the Welsh Dragons in the quarter-finals in the early hours of the morning local time.
 Despite this loss over 50,000 fans welcomed the team at Port Moresby Airport later that week.

-A sold-out crowd always comes to watch the annual match between the Kumuls and the Australian Prime Minister's XIII.
+The annual match between the Kumuls and the Australian Prime Minister's XIII is attended by spectators.

 Participation

 Rugby league has a huge participation rate in the junior level with every school in the country involved in a rugby league competition as rugby league is part of the school curriculum.
 There are 5,000 registered players between the ages of 12 and 18.

 There are 10,000 registered senior players.
 They compete in 40 affiliated leagues around the country.
 Each league has a minimum of seven clubs and each club has four teams.